Shia LaBeouf: Legal issues

 On June 26, 2014, LaBeouf was arrested at New York City's Studio 54 theater and subsequently charged with disorderly conduct, harassment, and criminal trespass.
 He was said to have been "acting disorderly, yelling and being loud".
 Following the incident, LaBeouf voluntarily sought outpatient treatment for alcoholism.
 He pleaded guilty to disorderly conduct, while the trespassing and harassment charges were dropped.

 On July 8, 2017, LaBeouf was arrested in downtown Savannah, Georgia, at around 4 a.m. for public intoxication, disorderly conduct, and obstruction.
 Bodycam footage showed LaBeouf making "profanity-laced racial remarks" towards police officers during his arrest.
 He later attributed the incident to his alcohol addiction.
 After pleading no contest to the charge of disorderly conduct in October 2017, LaBeouf was found guilty of obstruction but was found not guilty of public intoxication.
 He was sentenced to probation for one year, including time served, and ordered to pay a $1,000 fine as well as seek therapy to manage his anger and substance use issues.

 In September 2020, LaBeouf was criminally charged with misdemeanor battery and petty theft for his involvement in an altercation with a man in June of that year.
 He pleaded not guilty.
-A judge ordered LaBeouf into a diversion program in May 2021, with the charges possibly dropped should LaBeouf complete the program within a year.
+A judge ordered LaBeouf into a diversion program in May 2021, which he completed, resulting in the charges being dropped.

 Abuse allegations

-In December 2020, LaBeouf was sued by his ex-girlfriend Tahliah Debrett Barnett (known professionally as FKA Twigs) for sexual battery, assault, and infliction of emotional distress.
+In December 2020, LaBeouf was sued by his ex-girlfriend FKA Twigs for sexual battery, assault, and infliction of emotional distress.
 The lawsuit also detailed allegations that he abused another ex-girlfriend, stylist Karolyn Pho.
 LaBeouf stated in his response that he had been "abusive" to himself and those around him "for years" and that he was "ashamed" and "sorry to those [he] hurt"; he later denied the allegations.
+The lawsuit was scheduled to proceed to trial scheduled for April 17, 2023, November 6, 2023, October 14, 2024, and September 29, 2025 before being settled on undisclosed terms.

 Following the lawsuit, Netflix removed him from its awards campaign for Pieces of a Woman.
 He subsequently took a hiatus from acting and began receiving treatment.
 During an interview with Jon Bernthal on his Real Ones podcast in August 2022, LaBeouf remarked that he had "hurt that woman", adding, "I was a pleasure-seeking, selfish, self-centered, dishonest, inconsiderate, fearful human being."

-His trial for abuse against FKA Twigs is set for April 17, 2023.